 Türkiye: denial of entry, deportation and entry ban against Turkmen WHRD Tadzhigul Begmedova (joint communication)

 The following is based on a communication written by the UN Special Rapporteur on Human Rights Defenders and another UN expert to the Government of Türkiye on 28 December 2023.
 The communication remained confidential for 60 days before being made public, giving the Government time to reply.
-Regrettably, the Government did not reply within this time frame.
-If a reply is received it will be posted on the UN Special Procedures communications database.
+The Government replied on 12 July 2024.

 At the time of publication, Tadzhigul Begmedova’s lawyer has filed a complaint with the Turkish authorities regarding the entry-ban issued against her, and is yet to receive a response.